vidbina/vidbina.github.io/_posts/2015-02-07-gcloud-dm-intro.markdown

 For the sake of demonstration, the bucket has been left in the configuration file just to demonstrate that our template is used as just another type in our configuration file.
-We could use Google Cloud's types and out template types interchangeably.
+One can use Google Cloud's types and out template types interchangeably.

-Note that the zone could easily be specified in the configuration file as a property and referred to from the template as could many other properties.
+Notice that the zone can easily be specified in the configuration file as a property and referred to from the template as could many other properties.

 # Sidenotes